buildingidgr/api-service/README.md

 2. Clone the repository and navigate to the project directory.

-3. Generate the package-lock.json file:
+3. Build the Docker image: